sjentsch/lsjDocs/Ch04/Ch04_Descriptives_6.rst

 I’ve started with descriptives.
 In this chapter, we talked about the following
 topics:

--  :doc:`Measures of central tendency <Ch04_Descriptives_1>`: Broadly speaking,
-   central tendency measures tell you where the data are.
+-  :doc:`Ch04_Descriptives_1`: Broadly speaking, central tendency measures tell you where the data are.
 There’s three measures that are typically reported in the literature: the mean, median and mode.

--  :doc:`Measures of variability <Ch04_Descriptives_2>`: In contrast, measures
-   of variability tell you about how “spread out” the data are.
+-  :doc:`Ch04_Descriptives_2`: In contrast, measures of variability tell you about how “spread out” the data are.
 The key measures are: range, standard deviation, and interquartile range.

--  :doc:`Measures of skewness and kurtosis <Ch04_Descriptives_3>`: We also
-   looked at assymetry in a variable’s distribution (skew) and pointness (kurtosis).
+-  :doc:`Ch04_Descriptives_3`: We also looked at assymetry in a variable’s distribution (skew) and pointness (kurtosis).

 -  :doc:`Getting group summaries of variables in jamovi <Ch04_Descriptives_4>`:
    Since this book focuses on doing data analysis in jamovi, we spent a bit of time talking about how descriptive statistics are computed for different subgroups.

--  :doc:`Standard scores <Ch04_Descriptives_5>`: The *z*-score is a slightly
+-  :doc:`Ch04_Descriptives_5`: The *z*-score is a slightly unusual beast.
-   unusual beast.
 It’s not quite a descriptive statistic, and not quite an inference.
 Make sure you understand that section.
 It’ll come up again later.

 In the next chapter we’ll move on to a discussion of how to draw pictures!
 Everyone loves a pretty picture, right?
 But before we do, I want to end on